(original post in 2015, updated in September 2018 and additions in 2023)

-4. Usually, a wholly artisanal gelato is not found in a major historical site square, along the Arno river/along the bridges– as they usually serve industrial gelato with mediocre raw ingredients or full of sugar.
+4. Usually, a wholly artisanal quality-driven gelato is not found in a major historical site square, along the Arno river/along the bridges– as they usually serve industrial gelato with mediocre raw ingredients or full of sugar.
 Read the ingredient lists- it may taste good but is it truly artisanal?
 How much sugar are they using as filler?
 Or even butter in lieu of panna?
 I’m sure many are extremely content with a gelato shop whose location is along the river, for *that* instagram shot gelato with the Ponte Vecchio as your background.
-But are we eating for vanity or because we give a damn?
-Pardon my gelato righteousness.
+But are we eating for the ‘gram or because we give a damn?

-7. If everything is in English, not a good sign.
+7. If everything is in English and not a lick of Italian, usually not a good sign.

 I eat gelato almost everyday.
 Whenever people ask me those “what would you eat for the rest of your life if it could only be 3 things” kinda trivia, the answer is always gelato.
 If you think about it, that means 150 gelato a year.
 I do this for my readers, you know.
 I sacrifice my insulin sensitivity and insulin pancreas machine…for you.
 So you know where the best gelato in Florence is at.

 Don’t see one of your favorites listed?
 Instead of spiraling into a stage 4 fit of rage, let me know which one you think I missed in the comments section.